 G-Protein Coupled Receptors (GPCRs): A Global Market Report

-G-protein coupled receptors (GPCR) represents one of the most potent class of drug targets, and presently constitutes an important part of modern medicinal chemistry.
+G-protein coupled receptors (GPCR) is one of the most potent class of drug targets, and presently constitutes an important part of modern medicinal chemistry.
 Drugs targeting GPCRs have superior therapeutic benefits, as they are more active at cell surface.
 The importance of GPCRs can be put into perspective by the fact that approximately 45% to 50% of all pharmaceutical drugs in the marketplace target G-protein coupled receptors, making it one of the most vital classes of proteins in the genome.
 Given the fact that GPCRs are the most druggable class of drug targets, with estimates pointing towards more than 100,200 GPCRs in the human genome being druggable, identifying modulators of G protein-coupled receptors (GPCRs) is of critical interest to the pharmaceutical industry.
 A druggable GPCR is defined as a GPCR structure that contributes towards a disease phenotype, and which can be can be reversed, influenced or modified by small molecule drugs.
 And market opportunities in the future hinges onto the ability to convert these clinically significant and relevant membrane structures/genes into high performance, potent drugs.

 A sanguine future lies in wait for GPCRs in the pharmaceutical world, with recent studies overthrowing the conventional wisdom that GPCRs mediate signals only through G proteins.
 With research supported evidence that GPCRs are capable of sending extraneous signals into the cell through alternate pathways, such as, Jak2 kinase, and protein kinase C, opens up a new window of research possibilities and drug commercialization opportunities.
 Research in GPCR is poised to turn competitive with research overcrowding in traditional GPCR binding sites expected to result in shifting preference among researchers to focus on non-traditional GPCR binding sites i.e. allosteric (nonorthosteric sites).
 While a large percentage of pharma companies' focus on antagonists as GPCR targets and on protein-dependent pathways, companies focusing on alternate G-protein-independent pathways are seen as more likely to succeed, given the higher therapeutic outcomes in this space.